andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[UC Berkeley Undergraduate Political Science Association (UPSA)](https://upsaberkeley.wixsite.com/my-site)__

 * __Social Chair, Representative to the Alliance for Civic Engagement (ACE)__ (_April 2022 - Present_)
-  * Coordinates all organization socials and professional events and serves as the primary liaison for UPSA and the Charles and Louise Travers Department of Political Science in meetings and events with other social science organizations
+  * Coordinate all organization socials and professional events and serve as the primary liaison for UPSA and the Charles and Louise Travers Department of Political Science in meetings and events with other social science organizations
   * Meets monthly with various organizations to organize projects and discuss progress towards advancing civic engagement and discourse among campus community members
   * Hosted the largest Election Night event on campus since 2016, sponsored by the ASUC Vote Coalition in November 2022, providing a safe, non-partisan space for community members to view and discuss the midterm election results and implications
   * Improved organization membership numbers by 25% and event attendance by 50% in Fall 2022 by updating organization promotional materials and adapting the number and types of socials and professional events to fit members’ interests